 - Controlled drugs should be stored in a locked cupboard within a locked cupboard.
-The two keys should not be held together. - All medication is supplied with a Product Information Leaflet (PIL) which gives information on appropriate storage.
+The two keys should not be held together. - All medication is supplied with a Product Information Leaflet which gives information on appropriate storage.
 Medicines need to be stored safely to prevent damage by inappropriate temperatures or dampness. - Medicines may be stored only in lockable immovable cupboards which have been assessed as suitable by the School Nurse, following advice from a pharmacist if necessary.
 Each teaching site has its own storage, as do the Boarding Houses. - Only medicines may be stored in a medicines cupboard; it is not suitable to store other items in the same cupboard as medication.
 Shelf height must be adequate for bottles to be stored upright.
 Medicines/preparations for internal use should be stored separately (ie, on a separate shelf) from those for external use. - Only medicines in current use should be stored.
 Out of date or discontinued medications should be disposed of using the procedure outlined in Section 6 below. - Prescribed medicines for students should be stored separately from stock homely remedies, ie, on a different shelf in the cupboard and clearly labelled with the student's name. - All medicines are stored in the original container as supplied.
 Staff must not tamper with packs of medicine, ie, decanting from one container to another for purposes of storage. - Refrigeration.
 Some medication needs to be kept at low temperature.
-At 7-11, The International School and Sixth Form this generally involves storage of oral liquid antibiotics and the temperature regulation is similar to that of a domestic refrigerator; daily temperature recordings are not required.
+At the Senior School, the International site and Sixth Form this generally involves storage of oral liquid antibiotics and the temperature regulation is similar to that of a domestic refrigerator; daily temperature recordings are not required.

-There is a refrigerator in the Clinic (at The International School) solely for the storage of drugs.
+- O There is a refrigerator in the Clinic at the International site and in Room 17 at the Sixth Form site, solely for the storage of drugs.
 Additional preparations, such as eye drops and vaccinations, may be kept here.
-The temperature needs to be maintained between 2 - 8°C and it is checked and recorded daily.

-In Boarding Houses medication needing refrigeration is usually oral liquid antibiotics and should be kept in a refrigerator to which students do not have general access, for example in the Head of House flat, in which case the drug should be in a sealed container (such as a 'Tupperware' box) to prevent contamination by foodstuffs.
-If larger quantities are to be held, eg, insulin, the balance of the stock may be kept in the Clinic.

-• Staff Medication Staff medication must be stored away out of the reach of students.
+The temperature needs to be maintained between 2 8°C and it is checked and recorded daily. - o In Boarding Houses medication needing refrigeration is usually oral liquid antibiotics and should be kept in a refrigerator to which students do not have general access, for example in the Head of House flat, in which case the drug should be in a sealed container (such as a 'Tupperware' box) to prevent contamination by foodstuffs.
+If larger quantities are to be held, eg, insulin, the balance of the stock may be kept in the Clinic. - Staff Medication Staff medication must be stored away out of the reach of students.

-6. DISPOSAL OF MEDICINES
+5. DISPOSAL OF MEDICINES

 It is not the responsibility of the staff at d'Overbroeck's to dispose of medicines.
 It is the responsibility of the parents/guardians to ensure that all medicines no longer required, including those which are past their expiry date, are returned to a pharmacy for safe disposal.
+For this purpose, at the end of each academic year the school returns any unused medication to the student.
+If student medication is left in a boarding house at the end of an academic year the school retains it as stock (if appropriate and within date) or takes it to a pharmacy for disposal.

 Sharps boxes will always be used for the disposal of needles.
 Collection and disposal of the boxes is locally arranged as required.